Graphene shapes from quantum elasticity: VIII. Conclusions

-As a matter of perspectives, it would be interesting to explore what other \textit{types} of solutions, i.e. expected surfaces, Eq.~\eqref{eq:effshape_eq} allows.
-However, as evidenced via Monge gauge, the shape equation often results in a complicated nonlinear fourth-order differential equation for the height function where appropriate boundary conditions and approximations should be carefully considered.
-In the case of graphene, consistency~\eqref{eq:effshape_eq} with the currently observed structures predicts a strict bound on the values for the surface tension of the fermionic membrane.
-However, under a conformal transformation, the shape equation~\eqref{eq:effshape_eq} constrains the conformal factor, resulting in a more tractable second-order PDE to explore nontrivial deformations of simple geometries.
-Additionally, including an electromagnetic field would provide extrinsic curvature terms that, under the integration of the fermionic degrees of freedom, may correct the bending parameter since the electromagnetic fields are in the ambient space where the membrane is embedded.
+As a matter of perspectives, it may be interesting to explore what other \textit{class} of solutions, i.e. expected surfaces, Eq.~\eqref{eq:effshape_eq} allows.
+However, as evidenced via Monge gauge, the shape equation often results in a complicated nonlinear fourth-order differential equation for the height function in which appropriate boundary conditions and approximations should be carefully considered.
+The consistency of~\eqref{eq:effshape_eq} with the currently observed structures predicts a strict bound on the values for the surface tension of the graphene membrane.
+However, under a conformal transformation, the shape equation constrains the conformal factor, resulting in a more tractable second-order partial differential equation to explore nontrivial deformations of simple geometries.
+Additionally, the inclusion of an electromagnetic field would provide a way to manipulate the elasticity of the membranes since the electromagnetic fields are in the ambient space where the graphene membrane is embedded and may correct the elastic bending parameter.
+Furthermore, one can consider a general non-abelian gauge field to control the valley's degrees of freedom.
+In this case, the heat-kernel expansion of the dynamics would result in terms involving the gauge field strength tensor coupled to the geometry.
+This could lead to non-Abelian Wilson lines as solutions, effectively explaining topological defects; for instance, the magnetic monopole in the case of the sphere~\cite{vozmediano2010gauge}.
+Regardless, to accurately understand the carbon shapes, a low-energy field theory developed from an adequate curved tight-binding description is required; a discussion in this direction can be found in~\cite{MattWiseman1,MattWiseman2,CommentPaper,ReplyToComment}.